In the guide

 Further information

-For guidance on alcohol labelling and composition, including low-alcohol products, see 'Alcoholic beverages, spirits and food'; and for measuring requirements, stamps on glasses, etc see 'The sale of alcohol in licensed premises'.
+For guidance on alcohol labelling and composition, including low-alcohol products, see 'Alcoholic beverages and alcohol in food' and 'Labelling and composition of spirit drinks'; and for measuring requirements, stamps on glasses, etc see 'The sale of alcohol in licensed premises'.

 Back to top